 - You need to start this recipe the day before you want to serve to allow for the overnight soaking of the chickpeas.

 - Fruit salt is marketed under the brand name Eno.
 It is best obtained from a pharmacist, as supermarkets seem to only stock flavoured variants.
-It can be substituted with baking soda - not baking powder.
+For this recipe you can substitute baking soda - not baking powder.